rustadadam/PF-GAP/notes.md

 ## Changes and updates
 1. Tested the accuracy of the straight up distance measures.
 They seem to get better accuracy than the other models do.
 This is in test_accuracy file
 2. Created hourly returns with percent changes and included labels and removed missing values
     a.
 Ran tests with Hourly scores.
-They are different that the yearly.
+They are different that the daily.
 Redcommets did a little better, and Rocket did a little worse.
     b.
 It feels similar to having the different time_scopes
     c.
 Updated the visuals to demonstrate the hourly visuals as well
 3. Can get the test proximities now for the following functions